judelFintch/kelasi/README.md

 If a variable is not provided, the default value shown above is used.
 This allows the application to run locally without additional configuration.

+## Dependencies

+Third-party libraries such as Bootstrap and jQuery should be installed via Composer or npm.
+These dependencies must be placed in the `vendor/` directory, which is excluded from version control by the `.gitignore` file.
+Only project-specific assets are committed to the repository.